Rubus geoides

 Rubus geoides is a South American species of flowering plant in the rose family.
-It has been found only in the extreme southern part of the continent, in the Provinces of Tierra del Fuego, Santa Cruz, Río Negro, and Neuquén in Argentina, the adjacent Magallanes Region of Chile, and the Falkland Islands.
+It is a very small, spineless, trailing herb rarely more than 10 cm tall, with trifoliate leaves.

-Rubus geoides is a very small, spineless, trailing herb rarely more than 10 cm tall.
-It has trifoliate leaves.
+It has been found only in southern South America, in the provinces of Tierra del Fuego, Santa Cruz, Río Negro, and Neuquén in Argentina, the adjacent Magallanes Region of Chile, and the Falkland Islands.